 However, with mat pilates, you are using your body weight as resistance while on a reformer, you are using the springs and pulleys to create resistance.
 I personally have done years of mat pilates and pilates reformer.
 I prefer the pilates reformer, simply because the pilates reformer machine provides more support.
 I like that I’m lying down on a padded carriage versus a yoga mat, I think the pilates reformer machine’s padded carriage is gentler on my back.
 I also like the neck support from the pilates reformer’s adjustable headrest.
 While with mat pilates, I always feel like I’m straining my neck because there is nothing supporting my neck.
 If you ask me which one I prefer, pilates reformer or mat pilates, I’d choose Pilates Reformer because I think it is gentler on my body, making it an easier workout.

 Final Thoughts on Buying a Pilates Reformer Machine for Your Home Gym

 Buying a pilates reformer machine for my home gym is one of the best decisions I’ve ever made.
 It may seem expensive to buy a pilates reformer machine but since I use my pilates reformer machine frequently (almost daily!)
 I’m actually saving more by buying my own pilates reformer machine.
-Imagine what it would cost if I had to go to a pilates studio everyday, by having a pilates reformer machine at home, it is saving me a fortune!
+Imagine what it would cost if I had to go to a pilates studio every day, having a pilates reformer machine at home is saving me a fortune!

 You May Also Be Interested In: